How to make your first sale: Tips for new businesses

 Have a project idea but not sure how to get others on board?
 A project proposal is the key.
 It clearly explains your idea and shows its value, helping you gain approval, funding, or support.
+A well-crafted proposal has the potential to double your close rate, showcasing the importance of structure, design, and timing in proposal success.

 This guide will walk you through the steps to create a strong proposal.
 We’ll cover what to include, and tips to make it stand out.

 A project proposal is a document that explains your idea, why it matters, and how you’ll make it happen.
 It’s like a roadmap that shows your goals, benefits, and plan to get there.
+According to studies, 57% of projects fail due to poor communication, indicating that a well-crafted proposal can better align stakeholders and secure buy-in.

 Proposals are used to gain support, whether it’s approval, funding, or resources, and help everyone understand how the project fits into the bigger picture.